 Heart, brain and hands

 Yes, I live in a bubble.
-A bubble that is shaped by people who love textiles as much as I do.
+A bubble that is characterised by people who love textiles as much as I do.
 People who see the beauty in the fibres, the threads, the fabrics, the work of so many hands.
-At the last Flax Breaking Day, 13 people from 3 months to their early 60s worked together.
+On the last flax breaking day, 13 people from 3 months to early 60s worked together.
 We discovered fibres, spun, talked, laughed but also sweated and were dusted down to our underwear.
 It was great!

-If one takes a step back, out of the bubble, the work that people did every day not so long ago to feed, clothe and warm themselves may seem meaningless.
-No one has to spin and weave and have clothes any more, a full stomach no longer depends on whether the small vegetable or wheat harvest turns out well, houses are warm even if no axe has chopped one's wood beforehand.
-All over.
-Everything better now - more modern, more pleasant, simpler.
-After all, one evolves, exchanges physical hard work for a less hard-won prosperity.
+If you take a step back, out of the bubble, the work that people did every day not so long ago to feed, clothe and warm themselves may seem insignificant.
+Nobody has to spin and weave and have clothes anymore, a full stomach no longer depends on whether the small vegetable or wheat harvest turns out well, houses are warm even if no axe has chopped up the wood beforehand.
+It's all over.
+Everything is better now - more modern, more pleasant, simpler.
+After all, we are evolving, swapping hard physical labour for less hard-won prosperity.
 We don't hunt mammoths any more.
-It's not even possible, they don't exist any more.
-But the broom-maker is also no more, and the twister.
-No wainwright makes wheels and barrels any more, no ropemaker works his rope trestle any more, no farmer has to weave baskets or carve clogs in winter any more.
-That's good, many people say, because not everything has to be carried on if it has become obsolete.
+We can't, they don't exist any more.
+But the broom maker and the twister no longer exist either.
+No more wainwrights making wheels and barrels, no more ropemakers operating their rope trestles, no more farmers having to weave baskets or carve clogs in winter.
+That's a good thing, many people say, not everything has to be carried on if it has become obsolete.

-"obsolētus" (lat) means "old", "worn out" and also "everyday" it does not mean senseless.
-How much beauty lies in these old, worn, everyday things.
-They remind us of people, of a life that has been lived, of the past, and this is where it starts to come to a head, because not every past was always beautiful.
-Anyone who has walked all the way from linseed to textile gets an idea of how hard this life must have been.
+"obsolฤ“tus" (Latin) means "old", "worn out" and also "everyday" - it does not mean meaningless.
+How much beauty there is in these old, worn, everyday things.
+They remind us of people, of a life that has been lived, of the past and this is where it starts to come to a head, because not every past was always beautiful.
+Anyone who has travelled all the way from linseed to textile gets an idea of how hard this life must have been.
 Old, worn-out things also remind us of poverty.
 Of times when nothing could simply be replaced until it was really broken, and who wants to be poor?
-Especially when everyone around is slowly moving towards prosperity.
-We became a society that couldn't say goodbye to the past fast enough - looking forward to the future, the present almost an annoyance, because only progress promised happiness and contentment.
+Especially when everyone around you is slowly moving towards prosperity.
+We became a society that couldn't say goodbye to the past fast enough - looking ahead to the future, the present almost an annoyance, because only progress promised happiness and contentment.

-Of course, no one wants to remember hard times, but don't we just throw out the baby with the bathwater?
-What about the many beautiful, small moments that the hard working day also had to offer?
-Rosa, Maria or Anna also remember "It was nice when Mutta gspunna hot in the winter, in the warm room".
+Sure, nobody wants to remember hard times, but aren't we just throwing the baby out with the bathwater?
+What about the many nice little moments that the hard working day also had to offer?
+"It was great when mum was having fun in the warm parlour in winter" - Rosa, Maria and Anna remember this too.
 The women are now 80 or older.
-They slaved as young women, certainly do not wish for the past to return in its entirety, but they like to be reminded of what working together was also like - namely satisfying, fulfilling, making them proud.
+They worked hard as young women and certainly don't wish for the past back in its entirety, but they like to be reminded of what working together was like - namely satisfying, fulfilling and proud.

-So it does something to our society when we willingly sacrifice old knowledge and old crafts on the altar of progress.
-We lose a piece of history that can be felt, not just read.
+So it does something to our society when we willingly sacrifice old knowledge and craftsmanship on the altar of progress.
+We are losing a piece of history that can be felt, not just read.
 A piece of identity, a piece of belonging.
-It wasn't until the Industrial Revolution nearly 300 years ago that we in the Global North slowly began to move away from the lives of our Bronze Age ancestors.
-For 7,300 years we lived more or less directly from the fruits of our labour.
-When Anna tells us about her childhood in the Mühlviertel in the 1930s, she is much closer to the story of a girl from Bronze Age Hallstatt than to the everyday life of a modern child.
+It was only with the industrial revolution almost 300 years ago that we in the global North slowly began to distance ourselves from the lives of our Bronze Age ancestors.
+For 7,300 years, we lived more or less directly from the fruits of our labour.
+When Anna talks about her childhood in the Mรผhlviertel in the 1930s, she is much closer to the story of a girl from Bronze Age Hallstatt than to the everyday life of a modern child.
 In less than 100 years, we have disposed of everything that defined many generations before us.

-Of course, I don't want to have to wash at the well in sub-zero temperatures and live on turnips, cabbage and potatoes in winter, but I don't want to lose all the good things of the past.
-If we as a society can't (and don't want to) afford to work online, remotely and flexibly as well as know how to break flax, tie a broom or make a wire basket, I don't want to lose all the good things of the past.
+Of course, I don't necessarily want to have to wash at the well in sub-zero temperatures and live solely on turnips, cabbage and potatoes in winter, but I don't want to lose all the good things of the past.
+If we as a society can't (and don't want to) afford to work online, remotely and flexibly as well as knowing how to break flax, bind a broom or make a wire basket.

-Old crafts are certainly obsolete, but they are not pointless and they do good.
-Why else would more people come together year after year to immerse themselves in the world of linen making with me?
-When heart, brain and hands work together to hold a small piece of linen in one's hands after a year with shining eyes that has grown in one's own garden, then it becomes clear what we lose when we simply let handicrafts go.
+Old craftsmanship is certainly obsolete, but it's not pointless and it's also good for you.
+Why else would more and more people come together year after year to immerse themselves in the world of linen making with me?
+When heart, brain and hands work together to hold a small piece of linen that has grown in your own garden in your hands with shining eyes after a year, then it becomes clear what we lose if we simply let the craft go.

 Berta "on Air